plsuwu/plsuwu/src/docs/writeups/lockpick_2.md

 ![Untitled](/img/lockpick_2_img/Untitled%2014.png)

-Navigating to that URL, a tiny 48-byte payload is dropped:
+Navigating to that URL, a tiny 48-byte payload is dropped (Task 4 is this file's name, and Task 5 requires us to run `md5sum` on it):

 ![Untitled](/img/lockpick_2_img/Untitled%2015.png)